sahmedwyse/GetData015Project/CodeBook.md

       Interpret last row and last column as:
       Average value of "fBodyBodyGyroJerkMag-std()" measurement for subject 30, for WALKING_UPSTAIRS activity is -0.7913494.

+      Since we took average per Subject, per Activity, the unit remained the same for each measurement.
+Citing original CookBook, the description of unit is as follows:

+      "The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz."